tonythor/pyspark-env/README.md

 A simple virtualenv to practice pyspark queries.

+(
+And:
+    loading data from sqlite
+    prohpet forecasts

+)

 ## project set up
 ### 1 download
 git clone wherever you want to run this project from